Lagos needs urgent federal assistance, says APC

 “We wish to urge all Lagosians to rally round our government, embrace unconditional peace and commence the process of far reaching healing.”

-Oladejo took exception to what he described as “the uninformed and blind challenge of the opposition PDP in Lagos State of the estimated N1tr to restore the massive destruction of public properties, utilities and investments unleashed on Lagos State during the recent mayhem.”
+Oladejo took exception to what he described as “ the uninformed and blind challenge of the opposition PDP in Lagos State of the estimated #1tr to restore the massive destruction of public properties, utilities and investments unleashed on Lagos State during the recent mayhem.”

 He said Lagos APC commiserated with the government and people of Lagos over the incident.